 Now if I was reading this anywhere, it might end up in my brain like the sounds of Mrs. Donovan (Charlie Brown’s teacher).
 I understand the gist, but its not my typical realm of places I dwell.

 But wait a minute, there is a catchy title there that says it may not be the marathon of bullet points– so I check out the presentation (PDF) and woah!
 Its amazing visuals, no bullet points, all KeyNote, and I love the opening bit done as a madlib:

 The concept of “was-is” says this is a new wave CIO:

 And look at how they are looking at identity and connectivity to many systems at PSU:

 So thanks Stephen, as always, for making me an unlikely connection, and way to go Kevin (you’ve been downsed_… though the presentation file is not the presentation..
 I like what you are doing (and will not mention the pile of incriminating photos I have of you back in the 1980s ;-)

 Actually Kevin and I get to catch up every year or so at EDUCAUSE events, and marvel at how we entered college in different fields (me in Geology, he in engineering) and both end up in IT.

-The post "When You Run Across Your High School Buddy on OLDaily" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2008/06/high-school-buddy-on-oldaily/) on June 4, 2008.
+The post "When You Run Across Your High School Buddy on OLDaily" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2008/06/high-school-buddy-on-oldaily/) on June 4, 2008.